-At Infinity Works we believe in the power of design to deliver value for organisations, effect strategic change, and improve people's lives.
+At Infinity Works, we believe in the power of design to deliver value for organisations, effect strategic change, and improve people's lives.
 We view design as a way of humanising technology, of understanding complexity, of shaping culture, and of problem-solving.
-All of which require a deep understanding of the problem space and most importantly, people.
-This document describe our services, ways-of-working, principles and tools.
+All of which require a deep understanding of the problem space and, most importantly, people.
+This document describes our services, ways of working, principles, and tools.

 Taking a human-centred, collaborative approach to designing services.
 We join the dots between customer touch-points and organisation operations to optimise the experience and deliver efficiencies.

 Crafting intuitive experiences that elevate brands, drive conversions and breed advocacy.
 We work iteratively and openly, designing for a diverse range of users, platforms and environments.

 Guiding innovation by developing a deep and shared understanding of users through qualitative and quantitative methods.
 We continuously assess how products and services perform against user expectations, allowing teams to course-correct and reduce risk.

 Like our engineering counterparts, we develop and hire designers who can work across service, user experience, and digital design with a solid understanding of front-end development and user research.
 We expect the same of researchers, favouring those who can apply their skills to user research, market research, and data analysis.

 Designers and researchers are fully embedded within our multidisciplinary delivery teams, working side-by-side with engineers and product people.